pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 :::{todo}
-Really good resources frm jeremiah https://daniel.feldroy.com/posts/2023-08-pypi-project-urls-cheatsheet useful (and the linked links-demo even more so)
+Really good resources from jeremiah https://daniel.feldroy.com/posts/2023-08-pypi-project-urls-cheatsheet useful (and the linked links-demo even more so)
 :::